SPEF Files Explained

 1. The pindelim (*DELIMITER) between an instance and pin name, such as : in I\$481:X

-2. The heirdelim (*DIVIDER) character, such as / in /top/coreblk/cpu1/inreg0/I\$481
+2. The heirdelim (*DIVIDER) character, such as /in/top/coreblk/cpu1/inreg0/I\$481

 3. A prefixbusdelim or suffixbusdelim (*BUSDELIMITER) being used to denote a bit of a logical bus or an arrayed instance, such as DATAOUT[12]

-4. SPEF file synatx is `SPEFfile ::= headerdef [namemap] [powerdef] [externaldef] [definedef] [variationdef] internaldef` A spef file can have the follwing sections
+4. SPEF file synatx is `SPEFfile ::= headerdef [namemap] [powerdef] [externaldef] [definedef] [variationdef] internaldef`.

 • Header Section : headerdef